Artefacts

 Created and built by Uncle Dick for his great-niece, this dollhouse is a replica of the real house and its interior, with the roof that comes off for access to the rooms inside.
 It ingeniously includes a working light in the top.

-Kept at 257 Balmoral to be played with under supervision, Richard would give plastic toy furniture on subsequent birthdays to fill the little house.
+Kept at 257 Balmoral to be played with under supervision, Richard would gift plastic toy furniture on subsequent birthdays to fill the little house.
 All parts were still in use until 2023.

 Artefacts - 1 of 1 (5)